thejunghare/Golang/OOP(Java)/README.md

 ## Plymorphism

 Polymorphoism means _many forms_. polymorphoism like inheritance lets us inherit attributes and methods from another class.
 Basically allows us to perform a single action in different ways.

+## Abstraction

+Abstraction is the process of hiding certain details and showing only essential information.

+Absraction can be achieved with either abstract class or interface

+1. Abstract class :- is a restricted class that cannot be used to create objects.
+2. Abstract method :- can only used in an abstract class, it does not have a body.
+Body is provided by subclass.

+## Interface

+In simple words interface lets us group together different types based on their behaviour.

+Interfaces are like rule book which define define a method (properties) to be considered as a specific type.

+for example: type Human has properties like walk(), talk(), etc, so to be a type of Human you should implement the methods(properties) of type Human.

+FOR JAVA
+Another way to achieve abstraction in Java, is with interfaces.
+An interface is a completely "abstract class"